Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - Identify potential legal or ethical concerns with your research project(s).

 ## Introduction
+In this module, we'll discuss legal and ethical issues that need to be tackled when working with data.
+The goal is to help you identify and understand your obligations.

 ## Intellectual Property
 Intellectual Property (IP) refers to: